 Students will receive the following books on this course:

 For the practicum outdoor training, please prepare for any weather conditions.
-You will need a snow jacket, pants, fleece, snow boots, gloves, etc for the cold winter weather in Whistler.

 Students can use their own outdoor gear so as to be familiar with the equipment that will be available to them in a real world first aid situation.

 Things to bring:

 - Weatherproof outerwear for the outdoors portion of the course.
 Please check the weather forecast each day and dress appropriately.